gnss-sdr/gnss-sdr/README.md

 ```
 and then import the created project file into Eclipse:

-1. Import project using Menu File -> Import
+1. Import project using Menu File -> Import.
-2. Select General -> Existing projects into workspace:
+2. Select General -> Existing projects into workspace.
 3. Browse where your build tree is and select the root build tree directory.
 Keep "Copy projects into workspace" unchecked.
-4. You get a fully functional Eclipse project
+4. You get a fully functional Eclipse project.

 Updating GNSS-SDR